Neural Image Space Tessellation effect: METHOD

 \subsection{Implementation Details}

+We transform both geometric normals and shading normals into camera space before feeding them into the network, which makes the guidance representation consistent across viewpoints.
+In our implementation, geometric normals correspond to face normals, and shading normals correspond to interpolated vertex normals; we do not use normal maps as additional input.
+The input G-buffer is encoded by a geometry guidance encoder, while the rendered color image is encoded into a multi-scale color feature pyramid.

-To improve generalization across viewpoints, we transform both geometric normals and shading normals into camera space before feeding them into the network.
-Although the input and output images share large overlapping regions, we directly predict the final rendered result rather than learning a residual formulation.
-We make this choice because our feature warping globally reassigns color features across the image space, including newly formed regions introduced by deformation, rather than only applying localized corrections to the input.
-Since silhouette smoothing primarily involves low-frequency structural changes, all deformation and feature warping operations are performed at a reduced resolution (360p), while only the first-level color feature processing is carried out at full resolution to preserve fine appearance details.
-This design significantly reduces computational cost without compromising visual quality.
+Although the input and output images share large overlapping regions, NIST predicts the final refined image directly rather than predicting a residual image.
+This choice follows from the feature warping formulation: Neural Deformation reassigns color features across the whole image space, including newly revealed regions introduced by contour deformation, rather than only applying localized color corrections to the input image.

+To reduce computation, the deformation and feature warping operations are performed at a reduced internal resolution in our reported implementation, while the first-level color feature processing is kept at full resolution to preserve fine image details.
+Unless otherwise specified, learnable convolutions use a double-convolution block consisting of two $3\times3$ convolutions with LeakyReLU activations.
+The deformation convolution block uses a $7\times7$ first convolution followed by a $3\times3$ convolution, providing a wider receptive field for contour updates.

-Our network is implemented in PyTorch and optimized using Adam with a learning rate of $1\times10^{-4}$ and a weight decay of $1\times10^{-5}$.
-Unless otherwise specified, all learnable mappings in our network are implemented using a Double Convolution block consisting of two $3\times3$ convolutional layers with a LeakyReLU activation in between.
-The only exception is the Deform Block, whose first convolution uses a $7\times7$ kernel to increase the receptive field and better capture large-scale, structured contour deformations.
+The network is implemented in PyTorch and optimized using Adam with a learning rate of $1\times10^{-4}$ and a weight decay of $1\times10^{-5}$.
 All models are trained on a single NVIDIA A100 GPU with a batch size of 4 for approximately 24 hours.

 {{\textsc{SoulCave}}}